 SPEED LIMITER (3/3)

 Putting the function on standby

-The speed limiter function is suspended when you press the switch $\mathbf{5}$ (O).
-In this case, the limit speed remains stored and, depending on the vehicle:
+The speed limiter function is suspended when you press switch 5 (O).
+In this case, the speed limit remains stored and the message "MEMORISED" accompanied by this speed appears on the instrument panel.